telerik/blazor-docs/components/grid/state.md

 ## Examples

+You can find the following examples in this section:

 ### Save and Load Grid State from Browser LocalStorage

 The following example shows one way you can store the grid state - through a custom service that calls the browser's LocalStorage.
 You can use your own database here, or a file, or Microsoft's ProtectedBrowserStorage package, or any other storage you prefer.
 This is just an example you can use as base and modify to suit your project.